-Strengthening communities and building coalitions was the theme of this year’s Hubert H. Humphrey Public Leadership Awards, as the Humphrey School of Public Affairs celebrated four distinguished recipients for their leadership and service to communities in Minnesota and around the world.
+Strengthening communities and building coalitions were the themes of this year’s Hubert H. Humphrey Public Leadership Awards, as the Humphrey School of Public Affairs celebrated four distinguished recipients for their leadership and service to communities in Minnesota and around the world.

 That spirit was evident during the gala dinner and awards ceremony on June 28, as the honorees, sponsors, and guests celebrated their ongoing relationships and made new connections.

 For example, awardee Tom Swain, a lifelong Minnesotan who’s approaching his 96th birthday, made an immediate connection with Ambassador Linda Thomas-Greenfield, a Southerner who has spent most of her career in Africa, whom he had met only minutes earlier.